 During the reporting period, we did not identify any instances of modern slavery requiring remediation beyond the risk assessment already described.
-However, through the NDPE Sugar Initiative, our conversations remain ongoing with our suppliers, as we raise awareness of the risk of modern slavery and other forms of exploitation and further develop our understanding of our supply chains.
+However, through the implementation of the NDPE Sugar Policy, our conversations remain ongoing with our suppliers, as we raise awareness of the risk of modern slavery and other forms of exploitation and further develop our understanding of our supply chains.
 Where relevant, these matters will be reported in future statements, along with any remediation measures required.